 The Amboseli ecosystem, which in my opinion, has the greatest population of elephants left in East Africa, has until now been incredibly vulnerable, suffering badly from insufficient funding for government and (the very few) non-profit organizations alike.

 With all this in mind, I realized that I could no longer watch the destruction of this extraordinary ecosystem and its animals.
-So in September of 2010, I established Big Life Foundation.
-The elephant drinking became our unfortunate poster child, and his home - the Amboseli ecosystem - became our pilot initiative project.
+So in September of 2010, I co-founded Big Life Foundation with highly-regarded conservationist Richard Bonham.
+The elephant drinking became our unfortunate poster child, and his home - the Amboseli ecosystem — became our pilot initiative project.
+As of August 2013

-As of August 2011, this new level of co-ordinated protection for the ecosystem has already brought about a dramatic reduction in poaching of all animals in the region.
-Amongst other achievements, a number of significant arrests of some of the worst, most prolific long-term poachers in the region have at long last been engineered by Big Life's teams.
+This new level of co-ordinated protection for the ecosystem has already brought about a dramatic reduction in poaching of all animals in the region.
+A number of significant arrests of some of the worst, most prolific long-term poachers in the region have at long last been engineered by Big Life's teams.
 As a result of these successes, in which almost every killing has led to a successful arrest by the Big Life teams, we have been able to quickly send out a strong message to poachers that killing wildlife now carries a far greater risk of being arrested.

 When we have achieved our goal of stable and sustainable operations long term in the region, we then want to start allocating funds to other areas in East Africa urgently in need of dealing with this growing poaching crisis.
 Because as the illegal demand for ivory, rhino horn and other wildlife parts continues to grow, there will be many who cannot resist the easy profits to be made out of killing these irreplaceable creatures.

-To learn more, please visit Big Life's website at:
+To learn more, please visit Big Life's website: www.biglife.org

 Thanks for your time, and any donations that you can make.